Kindergarten Bat Activities and Lesson Plan Ideas!

 Here is a brief synopsis of the book Stellaluna:

-Stellaluna was flying with her mother when the mother bat was attacked by an owl.
-Stellaluna falls right into a bird’s nest.
-The family of birds take her in, but Stellaluna does not quite fit in.
-It is a precious fictional story and a great way to introduce bats to your classroom.
+Stellaluna was flying with her mother when an owl attacked the mother bat.
+Stellaluna’s mother drops her, and she falls right into a bird’s nest.
+The family of birds takes her in, but Stellaluna does not quite fit in.

 Using the book, we practice making predictions, retelling the story, comparing, inferring, and opinion writing.